HISTORY

 - the VAT liability of supplies (ie. standard rated, zero rated or exempt);

-- penalties for inaccuracies in VAT returns or surcharges for late returns;
+- penalties for inaccuracies in VAT returns or for late returns;

 - tariff classification of imported products;